What I Learned from Having My Drink Spiked with GHB

 And then my friend with whom I had shared that fateful drink was on my doorstep.
 She had the same vile headache and was missing memories from the evening.
 She said that as she staggered to the toilet half-conscious that morning, Spiderman had crept out of her bed and the flat.

 The cruel thing is that you can’t protect yourself.
-Knowing how GHB works and tastes has saved my ass since then, but I had to be drugged three times to get there.
+Knowing how GHB works and tastes has saved my arse since then, but I had to be drugged three times to get there.

 Don’t let that happen to you; Trust no one and shield your drink.
 If they do get you, go to the hospital as soon as you realise what happened.
 A bit of intravenous rehydratration and medication can go a long way when the fear of dying makes you wanna kill yourself.